bengroulx/bengroulx.com/projects/2012--leap-4-your-life.md

 ![Leap 4 Your Life](../assets/leap-4-your-life-animation.gif)

 Taylor also needed some help creating an electronic press kit (EPK) that could be sent out to producers and studios, so I created a 14-page brochure-style booklet that could be representative of the film.
-Click the link below to download it.
+[Download the Leap 4 Your Life EPK](../assets/Leap4YourLife-EPK.pdf).

 ![Leap 4 Your Life](../assets/leap-4-your-life-epk.jpg)